grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 After a minute, Percy broke the silence.
 "Well, Hemi... is that our fucking creepy sub with the fuckin' ram?"

 Hemi sighed.
-"It is.
+"It is -- the _Grackle_.
 Absolutely.
 The ram gives it a distinctive and entirely identifiable hull noise."

-"Fuck me!"
-Said Percy.
-"So much for the theory that they wouldn't fuckin' follow us this far into another Authority's fucking territory."

-"For all we know," Hemi pointed out practically, "this is their area, and they were crossing someone else's line earlier to find us."

-"But," protested Percy, "that's totally fucking irrational -- we didn't have a job or fucking plan until we got to the depot.
-We didn't know what we would fucking be hauling, so how does it make any sense that an Authority boat would be after us when we have no fucking job and an empty fucking hold?"

-"They are not acting rationally," said Hemi.
-"They are acting like they have a grudge.
-Some crew pissed off by some action of the _Prospect_ in the past has come back to find us?"

-"Ah fuck.
-It doesn't fucking matter -- what matters is our current fucking situation.
-Next order of business you two: are they following Shakes the fuck away from us."
+"Fuck me!" said Percy.
+"So much for the theory that they wouldn't fuckin' follow us this far into another Authority's territory.
+Ah fuck.
+It doesn't matter -- what matters is our current situation.
+Next order of business you two: are they following Shakes away from us."

 Hemi took over the sonar directional control wheel from Cassandra and made some slight adjustments to center the signal.
 He flipped some switches to engage filters, and a moment later turned them off again.
 "You see Cassandra," he explained pointing to the switches and dials, "with these filters engaged I can better hear the _Gnat_ and with them disengaged it is easier to focus on the pursuing sub."